Help Others Restore Integrity 5 Big Questions About Christians and Porn

 Mark Denison shares his firsthand experience of being a pastor addicted to porn.
 He writes, “For 31 years, I was a senior pastor of three churches, ranging in membership from 200 to 2,000.
 For every one of those 31 years, I struggled with sex addiction.
 Despite repeated visits to multiple therapists, reading dozens of books, attending a Stephen Arterburn retreat, and repenting thousands of times, I did not find successful recovery until 2013.”
 Now Mark and his wife, Beth, have a vibrant ministry helping others (including pastors) find healing from porn use.
 Check out his insights on why pastors struggle with porn and the help they need.

-The Porn Phenomenon asked participants how they felt about their own porn use.
-Overwhelmingly, Christians were more likely to dislike how much porn they used.
+Beyond The Porn Phenomenon asked participants how they felt about their own porn use.
+Christians were more likely to dislike how much porn they used.
+The numbers indicate increasingly permissive attitudes about pornography.

-• 39% of practicing Christians were comfortable with how much porn they used vs. 68% of all other participants.
+• 49% of practicing Christians were comfortable with how much porn they used vs. 61% of nonpracticing Christians and 75% of non-Christians.

-• 40% of practicing Christians would prefer not to use porn at all, compared to only 18% of all other respondents.
+• 21% of practicing Christians would prefer not to use porn at all.
+Only 18% of nonpracticing Christians and 12% of non-Christians wished they did not watch porn at all.

-It’s almost more shocking that the numbers of those who feel guilt and shame aren’t higher for practicing Christians.
 Most denominations that teach a more traditional sexual ethic—that sex is for marriage—agree that porn is sinful.
 We saw already that Jesus equates looking with lust to committing adultery.
-I’d argue that for a Christian, this sense of guilt and shame over our sins is a good thing: it is the godly grief that produces repentance (2 Corinthians 7:10).
+I’d argue that for a Christian, a sense of guilt and shame over our sins is a good thing: it is the godly grief that produces repentance (2 Corinthians 7:10).
 It is the consistent pricking of the Holy Spirit, showing that God is still at work in us (Philippians 1:6).

 If you’re struggling with guilt about porn, check out Will God Forgive Me For Watching Bad Things?